Is interpolation benign for random forest regression?: Proofs

 \subsection{Proofs of Section \ref{sec:KeRF} (Theorem \ref{theoreme_consistency_centred_forest_approximation})}

-In this section, we prove the consistency of the infinite KeRF estimator in the interpolating regime in expectancy (Theorem \ref{theoreme_consistency_centred_forest_approximation}).
+In this section, we prove the consistency of the infinite KeRF estimator in the mean interpolating regime (Theorem \ref{theoreme_consistency_centred_forest_approximation}).
 We follow the proof given in \cite{scornet2016random} and first present two of its results.

-\begin{lemma} Let $k \in \mathds{N}$ and consider an infinite centered random forest of depth $k$.
-Then, for all $\x, \z \in [0,1]^d$,
+\begin{lemma}[\cite{scornet2016random}] Let $k \in \mathds{N}$ and consider an infinite centered random forest of depth $k$.
+Then, for all $\x, z \in [0,1]^d$,

 \end{lemma}